Estate Disputes – Problem Wills and Probate Issues

 Cautions & Considerations

 This webpage is not legal advice and should not be treated as a substitute for consulting a lawyer.
 It’s important to note that estate law can be complex, and resolving these disputes often requires legal assistance.
 Parties involved in estate disputes in British Columbia may seek resolution through negotiation, mediation, or litigation in the British Columbia Supreme Court or the British Columbia Court of Appeal, depending on the circumstances and the nature of the dispute.
-Consulting with an experienced estate lawyer is advisable when facing such disputes.
+Consulting with an experienced estate lawyer is advisable in order to obtain the best outcomes when facing such disputes.

 Law books with scales